English ship Elizabeth (1647): Construction and specifications

-Her gun armament in 1647 was 38 (wartime)/32 (peacetime) guns.
-In 1666, her armament was 40 (wartime)/32 (peacetime) and consisted of twelve culverins, twenty demi-culverines, eight sakers.
+Her gun armament in 1647 was 32 guns, but by 1652 she was armed with 38 guns.
+In 1666, her armament was 42 (wartime)/32 (peacetime) and consisted of twelve culverins and ten demi-culverines on the lower deck, and ten more demi-culverins and ten sakers on the upper deck.
 Her manning was 150 personnel in 1652 and rose to 160 a year later.
 By 1660 her manning had dropped to 130 personnel.

 Commissioned service

 Service in the English Civil War and Commonwealth Navy

 She was commissioned into the Parliamentary Naval Force in 1648 under the command of Captain Jonas Reeves.
 She was at the recapture of the 14-gun Crescent in November 1648.
 The following year she participated in the blockade of Kinsale, Ireland in 1649.
 She sailed with Robert Blake's Fleet off Cadiz in 1650.
 She followed this with operations in the English Channel in 1651.
 After being incorporated into the Commonwealth Navy, she sailed with Badiley's Squadron to the Mediterranean in 1652.
-On 28 August 1652, she was at the Battle of Montecristo, a Dutch victory with the squadron seeking shelter at Elba.
+On 28 August 1652, she was at the Battle of Elba (Montecristo), a Dutch victory with the squadron seeking shelter at Elba.
 She was at the action off Leghorn on 4 March 1653.
-Later in 1653, she was under command of Captain Christopher Myngs at Home.
+Later in 1653, she was under command of Captain Christopher Myngs back in home waters.
 She was in the Sound during the winter of 1653/54.
 In 1656, she was under command of Captain Robert Coleman.
 In 1659, she was under Captain John Grimsditch for operations in the Sound.